What is the average property management fee for rental properties?

-Property Managers typically charge management fee of 8 to 10 percent of the monthly rent plus leasing fee of half to one month’s rent every time they have to find a new tenant.
+Property Managers typically charge a management fee of 8 to 10 percent of the monthly rent plus a leasing fee of a half to one month’s rent every time they have to find a new tenant.
 Some managers charge additional fees for overseeing major repairs and mark-up on repairs, inspections, and contract cancellations.

 Vacation rental management fees are higher, typically 25 to 40 percent.
-Most of the time that’s an all inclusive fee.
+Most of the time that’s an all-inclusive fee.
 Companies that handle only marketing and booking usually charge around 10 percent.

 A leasing fee is paid to find a tenant.
 This fee is usually equal to one month’s rent, but in more competitive areas, it’s often 50 percent of one month’s rent.

 Most property managers participate in their local MLS (Multiple Listing Service).

 To list a rental property in the MLS, property managers have to declare how much commission they will pay to any realtor who brings a renter.

 How often does another broker bring a renter?
 In my experience, 70 percent of the time.